 Market research statistics point to growth in custom-installed speakers and flat speakers, which cosmetically complement increasingly popular flat-panel video displays.
 Sensing the trend, multiple suppliers here at the CEDIA Expo launched their first flat speakers, which can be hung on the wall or placed on stands next to flat-panel plasma and LCD video displays.
 Other suppliers here paid more attention to custom-installed speakers, whether mounted in the wall, in the ceiling or outdoors.

-Companies here showing their first flat speakers designed for flat-panel displays include Advent, Atlantic Technology, Boston Acoustics, Canton and Niles.
-One of Boston's models will be a single-enclosure speaker that delivers all three front channels.
+Companies showing their first flat speakers designed for flat-panel displays included Advent, Atlantic Technology, Boston Acoustics, Canton, and Niles.
+One of Boston’s models is a single-enclosure speaker that delivers all three front channels.

-In custom-installed speakers, Infinity broadened its assortments, and Klipsch's biggest-ever product introduction focused exclusively on custom speakers.
-(See p.
-32 and p.
-35 for details of speakers at the Expo.)
+In custom-installed speakers, Infinity and NuVo broadened their assortments, and Klipsch’s biggest-ever product introduction focused exclusively on custom speakers.

 In other speaker developments:

 ·Screen Research of Mission Viejo, Calif., unveiled an acoustically transparent, motorized retractable screen with integrated left, center, and right speakers that rise and lower with it.

 ·Car audio supplier JL Audio showed its first home speakers, a pair of subwoofers with DSP to compensate for room-acoustics problems.

 ·And speaker supplier NHT diversified into distributed-A/V electronics.